Wealthfront vs. Acorns: Which Robo-Advisor Should You Choose?

 At a glance

-- Best for beginners: Acorns is easier to use for beginners and lets you save and invest your spare change
+- Best for beginners and those struggling to save: Acorns.
+Acorns is easier to use for beginners and lets you save and invest your spare change

 - Best for tax-loss harvesting: Wealthfront.
-Wealthfront can help you reduce your capital gains taxes and exclude certain stocks from your portfolio.
-(You must have at least $100,000 invested to take advantage of stock-level tax-loss harvesting)
+Wealthfront can help you reduce your capital gains taxes and, if you have over $100,000 invested, even exclude stocks you don’t like from your portfolio

 Keep reading to learn more.